 1980 – Chicagoland Field Services was opened on the north side of Chicago

 Real food (and M&M's) were introduced to the back room replacing the ubiquitous deli tray replete with yesterday's array of fruits and meats.
 More importantly, recruiting shifted from asking some PTA moms to sit and chat for a bit, to soliciting cooperation from carefully qualified respondents drawn from a database representing the community at large.

-1980-2007 – Fieldwork goes from beta to rho
+1980-2016 – Fieldwork facilities go from beta to omicron

 2004 – C&R and Fieldwork Split